h-r-me/Indirect-Object-identification-in-GPT-2-small/README.md

 The current results identify candidate components, but do not yet reconstruct the complete IOI circuit.

-The full methodology and analysis, are available in the [project report](report/report.pdf).
+The full methodology and analysis, are available in the project report
 ---

 ## References